 Published: Friday, Jul.
 31st, 2020

-With couples opting for more unique and personalized wedding ceremonies these days, many AMM Ministers want to know if there are any special wording requirements to make sure it is legal.
+With couples opting for more unique and personalized wedding ceremonies these days, many AMM Ministers want to know if there are any special wording requirements to make sure things are legal.
 This is a pretty valid question since, after all, marriage is a legally binding contract.

 The short answer, though, is no. Believe it or not, a legal marriage ceremony is simply comprised of:

 This means that ultimately, couples and officiants have the freedom to create an entirely customized wedding ceremony from scratch.
-As long as the Declaration of Intent and Pronouncement are included, the wedding ceremony can incorporate heartfelt readings from friends and family, the exchange of personalized vows, special unity rituals, and be as long - or short - as desired.
+As long as the Declaration of Intent and Pronouncement are included, the wedding ceremony can incorporate heartfelt readings from friends and family, the exchange of personalized vows, songs, skits, special unity rituals, and be as long -- or short -- as desired.